akka/akka/akka-docs/java/routing.rst

 The result from running the random router should be different, or at least random, every time you run it.
 Try to run it a couple of times to verify its behavior if you don't trust us.

+This is an example of how to define a random router in configuration:

+.. includecode:: ../scala/code/docs/routing/RouterViaConfigDocSpec.scala#config-random

 SmallestMailboxRouter
 *********************
 A Router that tries to send to the non-suspended routee with fewest messages in mailbox.